matomatical/memograph/tutorial/README.md

 ```

 Using Python to generate flashcards gives us the full power of the
-langauge in specifying your list of flashcards.
+language in specifying your list of flashcards.
 In some cases, we might want to leverage this additional expressive
 power to avoid some typing.
 Here's an example equivalent to the above script: